 Residential developments near transit stations generate fewer trips than traditional land use configurations that rely on vehicles as the primary mode of transportation.
 According to various transportation studies, measurable trip reductions result for projects that are near transit stations and where there are a diversity of land uses that promote connectivity and walkability.
-To account
+To account for the reduced trip rates generated by projects meeting the above characteristics, an additional trip adjustment factor is applied to new residential land uses meeting the following criteria:

-Fund Balance as of 06/30/2023 and reported in the Annual Dev elopment Impact Fee Report (2023).
+1 Fund Balance as of 06/30/2024 and provided by the City's Finance Department.

-Institute of Transportation Engineers common Trip Generation Rates (PM Trip Rate) sourced from the ITE Trip Generation Manual, 11th Edition.
+1 Institute of Transportation Engineers common Trip Generation Rates (PM Trip Rate) sourced from the ITE Trip Generation Manual, 11th Edition.

-ITE Trip Generation Manual, 10th Edition notes all Retail and Services land uses are entitled to a "pass-by" trip reduction between 40-60%.
+2 ITE Trip Generation Manual, 10th Edition notes all Retail and Services land uses are entitled to a "pass-by" trip reduction between 40-60%.
 This study assumes a 50% trip reduction for commercial.